luiscalmon/voice_note_ai/docs/index.md

 Voice Note AI is a simple Flutter application that lets you record voice notes and automatically transcribe them into text.
 Manage your notes easily with a clean material design interface.

+This project serves as a proof of concept developed entirely using OpenAI Codex.

 ## Privacy Policy

 Voice Note AI does not harvest any sensitive user or device data.
 Audio is processed only for transcription and is not stored or shared with third parties.